What cultural faux pas should I try to avoid making in Kathmandu?

 We asked people in Kathmandu if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Kathmandu, it is important to be respectful of local customs and traditions.
 It is considered rude to show disrespect to elders, so it is important to show respect when interacting with them.
 It is also important to dress modestly, as revealing clothing is considered inappropriate.
 Additionally, it is important to avoid touching someone of the opposite gender, as this is considered offensive.
-Finally, it is important to avoid taking photographs of people without their permission, as this is considered intrusive," said a member in Kathmandu, Nepal.
+Finally, it is important to avoid taking photographs of people without their permission, as this is considered intrusive," explained one expat living in Kathmandu, Nepal.

 "Yes - during our five hour wedding ceremony I occasionally used my left hand!
-But friends helped out - there were a lot of intricate mudras or handling of objects, and as I am ambidextrous, just using the right hand doesn't happen naturally for me," remarked another expat who made the move to Kathmandu, Nepal.
+But friends helped out - there were a lot of intricate mudras or handling of objects, and as I am ambidextrous, just using the right hand doesn't happen naturally for me," said another expat in Kathmandu, Nepal.

 Other Questions: